Provider-Specific Terms - JiBrok Studio for Jira

 • (c) damages arising from the Customer’s failure to implement reasonable data backup procedures;

-• (d) damages arising from the Customer’s continued use of the Product after becoming aware of a defect or vulnerability;
+• (d) damages arising from the Customer’s continued use of the Product after the Provider has notified the Customer in writing of a critical defect or vulnerability and provided reasonable mitigation guidance;

-• (e) damages arising from use of the Product in combination with third-party products, platforms, or services not provided by the Provider;
+• (e) damages arising from use of the Product in combination with unsupported or undocumented third-party products, platforms, or services;

 • (f) penalties, fines, or sanctions imposed by regulatory authorities on the Customer.